keymetrics/keymetrics.github.io/docs/keymetrics/pmx.md

 #### Options

-**samples** option is the rate unit.
+**Sample** option is the rate unit.
 Defaults to **1** sec.
 **timeframe** option is the timeframe over which events will be analyzed.
 Defaults to **60** sec.

 ### Histogram

-Keeps a resevoir of statistically relevant values biased towards the last 5 minutes to explore their distribution.
+Stores a resevoir of statistically relevant values biased towards the last 5 minutes to explore their distribution.

 ```javascript
 var probe = pmx.probe();